 difficult design problem, and endless fodder for Fan Wank

 provides a more in-depth examination of the issues surrounding the phenomenon.
-It also provides some ways to avoid it for those who do not wish to use its benefits.
+It also provides some ways to avoid it.

 This can occur in several ways, including the following: